 New Canadian prime minister Mark Carney calls snap election

-Canada’s new prime minister Mark Carney has called a snap election to take place on 28 April, as he seeks to capitalise on a surge of support galvanised by threats from Donald Trump.
+Canada’s new prime minister Mark Carney has called a snap election for 28 April, as he seeks to capitalise on a surge of support galvanised by threats from Donald Trump.

 The former Bank of England governor, who assumed the premiership a fortnight ago from his Liberal ally Justin Trudeau, now has five weeks to persuade the country to continue backing his party after 10 years in power.

-Although the next election was not due until 20 October, the previously under-fire Liberal Party have seen a remarkable resurgence in the polls since January, when Trump began threatening Canada’s economy and sovereignty, and Mr Trudeau announced his resignation.
+Although the next election was not due until 20 October, the previously under-fire Liberal Party has seen a remarkable resurgence in the polls since January, when Mr Trump began threatening Canada’s economy and sovereignty, and Mr Trudeau announced his resignation.

 Announcing the snap poll, Mr Carney said on Sunday: “We are facing the most significant crisis of our lifetimes because of President Trump’s unjustified trade actions and his threats to our sovereignty.